 Static Modifier

-static is a modifier applicable for methods and variables but not for classes. we can't declare top-level classes with static modifiers but we can declare inner classes as static (such type of inner classes are called static nested classes).
+Static is a modifier applicable for methods and variables but not for classes.
+We cannot declare top-level classes as static, but we can declare inner classes as static (these are called static nested classes).

 }